 The Clyde River is an open waterway and is trafficked by all manner of watercraft, so constant observation is required and paddlers should follow accepted marine etiquette in passing and giving way, (where appropriate and possible, pass on port side).

 The event consists of a number of races conducted over different length courses.
 It is the participants responsibility to familiarise themselves with the detail of the course in which they are competing.
 The various races and courses are provided on the event website, registration information and are provided in hard-form with the participants pack.
 A larger detailed poster of the course will be provided within the registration marquee.
-The various races are marked with Buoys & watercraft.
+The various races are colour coded and the race course will be designated by similarly coloured buoys.

 CLEARING THE COURSE